fredericchoi/Magnetic-Encoder/README.md

 !Need to be done:
 1. check magnetic signal (low byte [1] (0: magnet checked; 1: no magnet checked;)})
 2. parity check (according to the user manual Mt6813)
+3. the SYSTEM CLOCK seams not correct, should be improved.